Are You Ready for Business School? Here's Your Self-Assessment Checklist

-It’s your life!
 As you embark on your journey, consider the impact an MBA or graduate business degree may have on your personal, professional, and academic life.
-Taking the time to think through the following questions can also help you in the admissions process, particularly with application essays and interviews.
+Watch the video below and think through these questions to help you in the admissions process, particularly with your application timeline, essays, and interviews.

-Attending b-school will have an impact on your personal life, including your personal development, time, location, finances and family.
-Now is a good time to define your personal goals as it relates to getting a graduate business degree.
+Attending business school will have an impact on your personal life, including your personal development, time, location, finances, and family.
+Now is a good time to plot your course from undergraduate to postgraduate and define your personal goals as they relate to getting a graduate business degree.

 - Why are you pursuing a graduate business degree?